jjjjguevara/hex21/content/articles/brownian-motion.md

 category: "Physics"
 tags: ["brownian motion", "thermodynamics", "molecular theory", "statistical mechanics"]
 shortdesc: "A groundbreaking paper on the molecular-kinetic theory of heat and its implications for the movement of small particles suspended in liquids."
+datalist: ["author", "date", "category", "tags"]
 ---

+# INVESTIGATIONS ON THE THEORY OF THE BROWNIAN MOVEMENT

 > _The contents presented here have been reproduced from Albert Einstein's works during his Annus Mirabilis.
 The source can be found [here](https://ia601603.us.archive.org/14/items/investigationont0000albe/investigationont0000albe.pdf)._

-# INVESTIGATIONS ON THE THEORY OF THE BROWNIAN MOVEMENT

 ## ON THE MOVEMENT OF SMALL PARTICLES SUSPENDED IN A STATIONARY LIQUID DEMANDED BY THE MOLECULAR-KINETIC THEORY OF HEAT